skezlica/php-calculator/README.md

 # PHP version: 8.2.12

-You need to configure your database:
+You need to configure your database, or you can just run "db_config.php":

 --------------------------------------------------
 1. Creating a database "calculator"